v8/v8.dev/src/features/wasm-bigint.md

 ## 64-bit integers

 JavaScript Numbers are doubles, that is, 64-bit floating-point values.
 Such a value can contain any 32-bit integer with full precision, but not all 64-bit ones.
 WebAssembly, on the other hand, has full support for 64-bit integers, the `i64` type.
-A problem occurs when connecting the two: If a Wasm function returns an i64, for example, then the VM will throw an exception if you call it from JavaScript, something like this:
+A problem occurs when connecting the two: If a Wasm function returns an i64, for example, then the VM throws an exception if you call it from JavaScript, something like this:

 ```
-TypeError: wasm function signature contains illegal type
+TypeError: Wasm function signature contains illegal type
 ```

 As the error says, `i64` is not a legal type for JavaScript.